pedromlcosta/feup-sdis/README2.txt

 INSTRUCTIONS

+These are the instructions for the Enhanced version of the Distributed Backup System.
+While they are very similar to the original instructions, they have some important differences.

 COMPILING THE APP

 	To compile the app, you may do it in one of two ways: 1. automatically with eclipse, or 2. manually through the command line in Windows (Linux should be simillar).